cutePanda123/online-store/README.md

    separated function to follow the single responsibility principle.
 3. Set expire time to all the Redis cached keys
 4. Promotion event token request threshold control on each account or client IP address.
+5. Improve error message to give user more actionable error messages